wonhee-lee/aims.github.io/research.md

 <br />
 ## Research Interests

 Our research spans a range of biological and medical research challenges that are data intensive and focused on the creation of novel methodologies to advance biomedical science discovery.
-I work with multidisciplinary teams and engage in data-driven translational research to develop algorithms for data analysis and software as digital biomarkers that help aid in diagnostics and decision making in patient care.
+We work with multidisciplinary teams and engage in data-driven translational research to develop algorithms for data analysis and software as digital biomarkers that help aid in diagnostics and decision making in patient care.
 Our research can be characterized using the following keywords:
 ### Biomedical Data Analysis
 We are interested in innovative statistical signal and image processing algorithms for large-scale data analysis.